Log query – simply retrieve your data

 1- Click the query icon on your dashboard to open the log query interface

 2- Select your query type: Free text search or template search.
 Free text search will allow you to query your logs by any text or metadata.
 Template search will enable you to query a log record regardless of its variables and get all the results for that log event without using query language or regular expressions.

 3-Define the query text and timeframe, note that you can also run queries based on Elastic ‘simple query’, just hover the test-tube icon for instructions.
 Click ‘GO’ to get results in seconds, or ‘Clear’ to reset the query back to default.

 Coralogix supports 3 types of queries:

-1) Google search query – match any log with the combination of words queried: so querying “Coralogix is” will return both the log “Coralogix is the best” and the log “Coralogix query is flexible”
+1) Google search query – match any log with the combination of words queried on the entire log payload: so querying “Coralogix is” will return both the log “Coralogix is the best” and the log “Coralogix query is flexible”

 4-Use Loggregation to view the unique appearances of your logs and their variable models (Note it takes 24H for Loggregation to become active)

 5) To query the area of a log on your results simply mark that log, click the ‘query before after’ button, and select the desired timeframe.
 This will retrieve all logs prior and after the selected log from the same application and subsystem

 6) To view long text logs, mark a text for querying/alerting, or to visualize JSON fields, simply mark a log and click the 3 dots that will appear or press the ‘space’ button.